ajvgwu/5542-sdn-notes/README.md

 A quick introduction to GitHub wiki can be found here: [Documenting your projects on GitHub](https://guides.github.com/features/wikis/#creating-your-wiki)

-The syntax for each wiki page can be individually changed when editing that page.
-For example: GitHub Flavor Markdown, MediaWiki, etc.
+The syntax for a given wiki page can be selected when editing that page.
+For example: GitHub Flavored Markdown, MediaWiki, etc.